List of 21st-century films considered the worst: The Room (2003)

 The independently produced cult film The Room, about an amiable banker whose friends betray him one by one, has been called "the Citizen Kane of bad movies" by some critics.
 The Guardian, Vox, The Washington Post, ABC Australia, and Süddeutsche Zeitung called it the worst film ever made.
 Ignatiy Vishnevetsky of The A.V.
 Club called it "the greatest bad movie of our time" and said, "The Room is nearly an anti-film—an inane and unintentionally surreal soap opera, filled with non-sequiturs, confused characters, and gratuitous, anatomically incorrect sex."
 Common criticisms include its misogynistic portrayal of women, bizarre dialogue and character behavior, amateurish set design, a meandering script that fails to resolve subplots or explain characters' motivations, obvious technical gaffes such as poor focus and badly executed green-screen, and star, writer, producer, and director Tommy Wiseau's over-the-top, heavily accented performance as the romantic lead.
 Wiseau has claimed it is a black comedy and its numerous flaws are intentional, but others involved in the production have denied this, saying that Wiseau intended it as a melodramatic romance.

-The film's "so-bad-it’s-freakin’-awesome vibe" together with Wiseau's "friendly and infectiously upbeat [yet] incredibly secretive" attitude have fed the film's success as a video and midnight movie; during showings, dedicated fans mock technical errors and peculiar dialogue in certain scenes, and throw plastic spoons at the screen whenever a picture of a spoon in the main apartment set appears.
+The film's reputation for being "so-bad-it's-good" together with Wiseau's "friendly and infectiously upbeat [yet] incredibly secretive" attitude have fed the film's success as a video and midnight movie.
+During showings, dedicated fans mock technical errors and peculiar dialogue in certain scenes, and throw plastic spoons at the screen whenever a picture of a spoon in the main apartment set appears.
 The 2013 book The Disaster Artist, written by Greg Sestero and Tom Bissell, is Sestero's memoir of his involvement in the production.
 The book was adapted into the Oscar-nominated film of the same name, directed by and starring James Franco as Wiseau (winning a Best Actor Golden Globe Award for his performance).